pascallj/mineshot-revived/README.md

 # Mineshot Revived

+> **The future of this version of Mineshot Revived is unsure.
+I also developed a version for Fabric and while doing that, I noticed that I much prefer the flexibilty and portability of that framework.
+So check [that version](https://github.com/pascallj/mineshot-revived-fabric) out if you are interested.**

 Mineshot Revived is a mod for Minecraft (using Forge) for creating high-resolution screenshots, optionally using the orthographic camera.

 The majority of the code is based on the original [Mineshot by Barracuda](https://github.com/ata4/mineshot).
 So many thanks to the original creator.
 Unfortunately that project seems dead, probably because of the big changes which were introduced.